kwilliams2018/Flutter-Tutorials/README.md

-# Flutter-Tutorials
+# Flutter-Examples
-This Repo contains multiple flutter projects, separated by category, that are created and built via my tutorial videos.
-You can view a list of my videos on my [website](https://kevinwilliams.dev/videos)
+This Repo contains multiple flutter projects, separated by category, that are intended to serve as starting points for various tasks.

+# Examples:
+## Azure:

+## Firebase:

+## Google Cloud:

+## Docker: